nens/threedi-docs/README.rst

 The latest version of master is at https://docs.staging.3di.live/; you can use this for checking if the documentation is OK to be released.

-Commits are automatically tested on "travis": https://travis-ci.com/nens/threedi-docs/; this makes sure all images are there and that there are no missing files.
-Travis also uploads the documentation.
-You can check the upload status at https://artifacts.lizard.net/ if you want to make sure a release happened (note: a full travis build can take up to three minutes).
+Commits are automatically tested on "github actions": https://github.com/nens/threedi-docs/actions; this makes sure all images are there and that there are no missing files.
+Github Actions also uploads the documentation.
+You can check the upload status at https://artifacts.lizard.net/ if you want to make sure a release happened (note: a full documentation build can take up to three minutes).

 Local setup